 - Identify an object, thing, or idea (usually a noun) you want students to learn.
 Consider the desired knowledge dimension: factual, conceptual, procedural, or metacognitive.
 Example: The seven steps of the research process (procedural).

 - Identify the level of knowledge expected.
 It’s important to choose the appropriate level of learning because this directly influences the type of assessment that you choose to measure your students’ learning.
 (Refer to Bloom’s Taxonomy pyramid that follows, where there are six levels of learning: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating.)
-Example: To understand the seven steps of the research process (understanding).
+Example: To understand the seven research process steps (understanding).

 - Select a verb (an action) that is observable to describe the behavior at the appropriate level of learning.
 Many verbs are listed here.
 Example: Explain these seven steps.

-Note: A smaller number of well‐written objectives communicate the purpose of a course better than a larger number.
-The number of objectives really depends on what students “need” to learn, either for that week, unit or module, or the entire course.
+Note: A smaller number of well‐written outcomes communicate the purpose of a course better than a larger number.
+The number of objectives depends on what students “need” to learn for that week, unit, module, or course.
 While there are many things it would be “nice” to know, always ask yourself:

 - What do they “need” to know?

 - Is what they need to know “worth” learning?